structurecraft/convert-to-draft/README.md

-# Convert to Draft PRs
+# Convert PR to Draft
-Convert open pull requests to draft
+Convert a pull request to draft

 ### Input Options